 How to Measure Your Labrador’s Height and Length

-Most folding wire crates also come with a plastic pan which sits on the bottom of the crate, providing a floor for your dog, and come with a divider that can make the crate smaller or bigger as your dog grows.
+Most folding wire crates come with a plastic pan that sits on the bottom of the crate, providing a floor for your dog.
+Some also include a divider that can adjust the crate’s size to match your dog’s size.

 Best Crate for Labrador

-|BMS Dog Crate 48 inch 42 inch Dog Kennel for Large Medium Dog Crate Folding Metal||BMS Dog Crate 48 inch 42 inch Dog Kennel for Large Medium Dog Crate Folding Metal||Dog Crate Indoor/Outdoor Double Door Travel Metal Dog Crate with Plastic Tray||
+|BMS Dog Crate 48 inch 42 inch Dog Kennel for Large Medium Dog Crate Folding Metal||BMS Dog Crate 48 inch 42 inch Dog Kennel for Large Medium Dog Crate Folding Metal||Dog Crate Indoor/Outdoor Double Door Travel Metal Dog Crate with Plastic Tray||Check On Amazon|

-|Divider Panel, Floor Protecting Feet, Leak-Proof Dog Tray | 42L x 28W x 31H Inches||Divider Panel, Floor Protecting Feet, Leak-Proof Dog Tray | 42L x 28W x 31H Inches||Large Dog Crate | MidWest Life Stages Folding Metal Dog Crate||
+|Divider Panel, Floor Protecting Feet, Leak-Proof Dog Tray | 42L x 28W x 31H Inches||Divider Panel, Floor Protecting Feet, Leak-Proof Dog Tray | 42L x 28W x 31H Inches||Large Dog Crate | MidWest Life Stages Folding Metal Dog Crate||Check On Amazon|

-|Indoor & Outdoor Pet Home, Multiple Sizes and Colors Available||Indoor & Outdoor Pet Home, Multiple Sizes and Colors Available||X-ZONE PET 3-Door Folding Soft Dog Crate||
+|Indoor & Outdoor Pet Home, Multiple Sizes and Colors Available||Indoor & Outdoor Pet Home, Multiple Sizes and Colors Available||X-ZONE PET 3-Door Folding Soft Dog Crate||Check On Amazon|

 Overall Best Crate For A Labrador –Sometimes, the basics are best.
 The overall best crate for your Labrador is this BMS Dog Crate, which is collapsible and foldable, and comes with a durable plastic tray and a convenient divider so that it can be used for puppies of all ages.
 Built of electro-coated steel, it’s rust-resistant and sure to hold up to wear and tear.